grafana/grafana/docs/sources/features/datasources/postgres.md

 ### Using Variables in Queries

-Template variables are quoted automatically so if it is a string value do not wrap them in quotes in where clauses.
+From Grafana 4.3.0 to 4.6.0, template variables are always quoted automatically so if it is a string value do not wrap them in quotes in where clauses.

+From Grafana 4.7.0, template variable values are only quoted when the template variable is a `multi-value`.

 If the variable is a multi-value variable then use the `IN` comparison operator rather than `=` to match against multiple values.

 There are two syntaxes: